Charts for Discrete Data

 Please note: Most graphs in this entry have been created by using, among other options, the following: scheme(s1mono), plotregion(lstyle(none)), and occasionally ylabel(,angle(0)).
 These options are not repeated in the examples shown below.

-Procedure graph bar
+Procedures graph bar and catplot

 graph bar, over(nrooms) bar(1, bfcolor(white) blcolor(black)) b1title("Number of rooms")